laqq2/laqq2/README.md

 **[LumePath](https://lumepath-gold.vercel.app/)** - Safety-first pedestrian routing for Clayton.
 Routes by ambient light data, not speed.
 Built at hackathon.

+**[Forevergram](https://forevergram.pics/)** - Built doom scrolling but for your memories with your mum.
+Made for my mum on mothers day but released it on linkedin.

 ---

 ### Stack